Prettily painted cupcakes that are perfect for Jubilee street parties or garden gatherings.

 - When the cupcakes are cool, roll out the ready roll icing to about 3mm thick.
 Then, using a circular biscuit cutter, cut out 12 circles.

-- Put some of the apricot jam in the microwave for about 20 seconds until runny.
+- Gently warm the apricot jam in the microwave for about 20 seconds or on the hob until runny.
 Brush the cupcakes with apricot jam so you can stick one of the icing circles on the top.
-Draw or paint a union flag onto each icing topped cupcake for a stunning royal cake!
-Pile onto your cupcake stand and serve with tea.

 Keep the theme going by using Union Jack coloured cupcake cases for your cakes.
 You can buy them at Lakeland, Home Bargains or on Amazon.
 Swap the apricot jam for strawberry or raspberry if you prefer.